alexjc/neural-enhance/README.rst

 Can't install or Unable to find pgen, not compiling formal grammar.
 -------------------------------------------------------------------

-There's a Python extension compiler called Cython, and it's missing or inproperly installed.
+There's a Python extension compiler called Cython, and it's missing or improperly installed.
 Try getting it directly from the system package manager rather than PIP.

 **FIX:** ``sudo apt-get install cython3``